KaceyBolman/CryptoBot/README.md

 ## Supported exchanges?

-Right now I have been only using the bot with `binance`, but in theory it will work with any exchange that is on this `CCXT` support list
+Right now I have been only using the bot with `cryptopia`, but in theory it will work with any exchange that is on this `CCXT` support list

 ## Known issues?